MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 Addresses user needs and product goals.
 This project wasn't about ignoring the needs that the rest of the web is trying to meet - it's not about buying and selling, social media, discussions, and not an excessive visual feed.
-The goal is to give a clear overview and provide the important information.
+The goal is to give a clear overview and provide important information.

 #### Scope

 Covers which functions and features are within the scope of the project.
 Minimal functionality was the key to this project.
 This means that most of the included features are a basic requirement.
 Features such as user registration and login as well as basic CRUD functionality for authenticated users needed to be implemented.
 For a detailed explanation of all existing features, see [Existing Features](#existing-features).
-The future prospects discussed in [Future Features](#possible-future-features) were deemed unnecessary at this time, although they are still within the possible scope of this project.
+The prospects discussed in [Future Features](#possible-future-features) were deemed unnecessary at this time, although they are still within the possible scope of this project.

 #### Structure

 Defines how users can navigate the website and use all existing functions.
 The structure of the website is modeled on a simple blog site.
 Most simple online blog sites follow a similar template to this website.
-The structure allows users to visit the website, view posts, open and view details, comment and like.
+The structure allows users to visit the website, view posts, open and view details, comment, and like.
 This is only possible through user authentication, which requires an account to be created.

 #### Skeleton